languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/agid-readme.txt

 distributed with the "Unofficial Alternate 12 Dicts Package" for the base words which have an entry in 2of12id.txt with a few notable exceptions.
 The most obvious one is the "person" entry.
-Alan Beale considers, based on what his sources have told him, that "persons" is the proper plural for "person" and "people" is considered a variant.
+Alan Beale considers - based on what his sources have told him, that "persons" is the proper plural for "person" and "people" is considered a variant.
 I however disagree and decided to consider "people" the primary form and "persons" as the sligtly less perfered variant based on my own